Helping offline kids access great educational and learning resources without an internet connection.

 Endless helps people take control of their technology.

-The Endless Key features leading learning materials such as Blockly, Khan Academy, PhET, Sikana, and Ubongo through Learning Equality’s Kolibri platform — without internet.
+The Endless Key features leading learning materials such as Blockly, Khan Academy, PhET, and Sikana through Learning Equality’s Kolibri platform — all without internet.

 The Key also contains the Kiwix reader which provides a searchable offline Wikipedia.